Green-Fingers-App/gardeningApp/docs/_posts/2025-04-29-design-pattern.md

     LoginForm --> ToastContext : calls showToast()
 ```

+For the after diagram, we can now add further classes such as createPlant, updatePlant, deleteGarden ... which all use the showToast() function and will communicate directly with the toast.

 ---

 Thanks for reading — and remember: **don't burn the toast!** Cheers 🥂!